 While this has yet to become a reality for most, it is an aspirational idea.
 This lifestyle encourages reduced driving, air and noise pollution in your area.
 You can understand why it has become so popular!

-Perhaps use your 15 minutes to go to the shops, using your basket or pannier to carry your groceries.
+Perhaps use your 15 minutes to go to the shops, using your bike basket or pannier to carry your.
 That way, you can pretend you're in the Lazzaretto neighbourhood of Milan, where the 15 minute city exists in practice.

 10. It prevents cardiovascular disease.

 Cardiovascular disease covers a range of illnesses.
 This includes coronary heart disease, strokes, peripheral arterial disease, and aortic disease.
 Many factors cause them; but, one controllable reason for the illnesses is inactivity.